Softmotions/ncms/ncms-docs/ncms-docs-en/doc/httl/httl_advanced.rst

 .. warning::

-     Usage dynamic logic inside `css` is not a recommended way of conditional stylization of pages.
+     Usage of dynamic HTTL logic inside `css` is not recommended.
      Firstly, it is impossible to use compressed css files, and secondly, css markup becomes mixed with HTTL and therefore it will be more complex.
      A simpler and perhaps more appropriate method would be the usage of different `css` files for different page styles